zhouLion/doc.fedml.ai/docs/open-source/installation/linux.md

 ```

 ## CentOS
-On CentOS, run the following commands to install `pip3` and `fedml`.
+On CentOS, run the following commands to install `pip3` and `fedml`, and check environment info:
 ```
 yum –y install python3-pip
 pip3 install fedml